-Line 2o-Intangible Drilling Costs
+Line 20-Intangible Drilling Costs

-Important: Do not make this adjustment for costs for which the corporation elected the optional 60-month writeoff under section 59(e) for the regular tax.
+Note: This preference applies only to costs for which the corporation did not elect the optional 60-month write-off under section 59(e) for the regular tax.

 Intangible drilling costs (IDCs) from oil, gas, and geothermal properties are a preference to the extent excess IDCs exceed 65% of the net income from the properties.
 Figure the preference for all geothermal deposits separately from the preference for all oil and gas properties that are not geothermal deposits.